 - Submit observations to the Drought Impact Reporter

 Submit local conditions and photos, rain or shine, at regular intervals at droughtreporter.unl.edu or by emailing DIRinfo@unl.edu.
 We recommend a systematic technique such as using photo points to document the range of conditions.
 For how-to information, see go.unl.edu/trackingdrought or droughtreporter.unl.edu/submitreport.

 Whether you are using CoCoRaHS or the Drought Impact Reporter, we prefer that you submit observations consistently, over time, so that we know what a particular area looks like in different seasons, in wet years and in dry years.

 What not to do

-Please don’t tell groups of people to call or email and tell us that it’s dry.
-Whether we get one report or 100 saying that conditions are dry or impacts are occurring, we interpret it as “let’s take a look at the data and see what it says,” and hearing from a lot people at once is not a good use of your time or ours.
+Whether we get one report or 100 saying that conditions are dry or impacts are occurring, we interpret it as “let’s take a look at the data and see what it says.”
 These efforts will not change how the U.S. Drought Monitor map looks.
 Only data can do that.
 It’s like going to a doctor who is a specialist – you describe the symptom and the doctor does tests to find an underlying cause.
 In this case, you describe what you are experiencing, such as dry pastures, and we look at data to see whether drought is the cause.
-Sometimes, poor pasture conditions have other causes, such as late spring freezes.
+Sometimes, poor pasture conditions have other causes, such as late spring freezes or abnormally high temperatures.

 To report financial hardship that may or may not be related to drought, please contact your local Farm Service Agency office, your state department of agriculture, your state climatologist, or your local agricultural extension agent.
 They can help judge how and when to make a report to U.S. Drought Monitor authors.